Naresh21061999/SPEECH-TO-EMOTION/README.md

 ### DATA CLEANING -
 Now open the script 'Dataset_Cleaning.ipynb' and run it.
-This process will take some time but it will clean each file from dataset and will save in '/Final_Cleaned_Dataset/' folder.
+This process will take some time as it will clean each audio file from merged dataset by removing noise from it and  will save in '/Final_Cleaned_Dataset/' folder.

 ### Data AUGMENTATION -
 Data Augmentation is a way to represent available data in deferent ways so that we can have more data to work on.